MicrosoftDocs/azure-dev-docs/articles/javascript/includes/azure-cli-mongodb.md

 ### Add firewall rule for your client IP address with Azure CLI

-By default, the firewall rules are not configured.
+By default, the firewall rules aren't configured.
 You should add your client IP address so your client connection to the server with JavaScript is successful.

 Use the [az cosmosdb update](/cli/azure/cosmosdb#az-cosmosdb-update) command to update the firewall rules.